 Dugongs LOVE seagrass!

-love seagrass (particularly the eelgrass species found near Gladstone) and can eat up to 36 kilograms of these marine plants every day!
+Dugongs love seagrass (particularly the eelgrass species found near Gladstone) and can eat up to 36 kilograms of these marine plants every day.

-Dugongs have small eyes, and eyesight that has been likened to the view a scuba diver has through their mask, but they have very good hearing, and use sensitive bristles or whiskers that cover their upper lip to find their food on the sea floor.
+Dugongs have small eyes and their eyesight that has been likened to the view a scuba diver has through their mask.
+However they have very good hearing, and use sensitive bristles or whiskers that cover their upper lip to find their food on the sea floor.